If you didn’t already know, “onomatopoeia” is a term that sounds like its own name when spoken.

 Reason #3: Your Brake Pads Are Low Quality

-While it’s always nice to save a few bucks here and there, it’s not usually a wise choice regarding brake pads.
+While it’s always enjoyable to save a few bucks here and there, it’s not usually a wise choice regarding brake pads.
 A lower price almost always means inferior quality.
 Meaning they might cost less at first but lead to more frequent repairs or replacements being needed.

 Lower-quality brake pads also typically contain more metal, making them more prone to noise when compared to a costlier option.

 What is the solution?
-Well, if you have already installed low-quality pads, the only real choice is to replace them or tolerate them.
+Well, if you have already installed low-quality pads, the only genuine choice is to replace them or tolerate them.
 However, if the noise made is more of a squealing sound rather than a grinding, you might just need to resurface your rotors.

 Reason #4: The Brake System Needs Lubricating